Skip to main content

 Sending Media Messages and Uploading to Your Own Server

 You can directly send files hosted on your server.
-Pass the URL of the media file (indicating its location) as a parameter when constructing the media message content.
-In this case, your file will not be hosted on RC's server.
-When you send a file message with a remote URL, there is no size limit for the file, and you can directly use the sendMessage method to send the message.
+Pass the URL (indicating its location) of the media file as a parameter when constructing the media message content.
+In this case, your file will not be hosted on RC's servers.
+When sending file messages with remote URLs, there are no file size restrictions, and you can directly use the sendMessage method to send the message.

-If you want the SDK to send the message after you have successfully uploaded it, you can use the sendMediaMessage method, implement the media file upload yourself in the onAttached callback method of the [ISendMediaMessageCallbackWithUploader] callback interface, and notify the SDK after the upload is successful, providing the remote address of the media file.
-The SDK will send the message after receiving the notification of successful upload.
+If you want the SDK to send the message after you have successfully uploaded it, you can use the sendMediaMessage method.
+Implement the media file upload yourself in the onAttached callback method of the [ISendMediaMessageCallbackWithUploader] interface, and notify the SDK after the upload is successful by providing the remote address of the media file.
+The SDK will send the message upon receiving the upload success notification.

 Uri localUri = Uri.parse(path);